Improving Access to Education for Ethiopian Girls

 ChildFund has worked in Ethiopia since 1972, and since beginning operations in the country, we have embarked on many projects to help children attend school and provide teachers with the equipment and training they need.

-During the past 40 years, more than 39,000 Ethiopian children have been given the opportunity to learn at 23 ChildFund-supported early childhood development centers, as well as the 31 preschools and kindergartens, 37 primary schools and two high schools ChildFund has helped build.
-In addition, we have provided schools with extra classrooms to accommodate more students and expanded libraries to give children the books that many schools lack.
+During the past 40 years, more than 39,000 Ethiopian children have been given educational opportunities at 23 ChildFund-supported early childhood development centers, as well as the 31 preschools and kindergartens, 37 primary schools and two high schools ChildFund has helped build.
+In addition, we have expanded access to education by providing schools with extra classrooms to accommodate more students and expanded libraries to give Ethiopian children the books that many schools lack.

 Although there is still much to do, we could not continue to help Ethiopian children learn without your help.
 Sponsoring a child is an excellent way to ensure that a child has the food, health care and educational opportunities he or she needs to emerge from poverty and lead a healthy, happy life.